top of page

 4. Using Jaw Movements

-Sometimes, simple actions with your jaw can assist with equalization.
+Sometimes, simple actions with your jaw can assist with equalisation.
 While descending, try to:

 1. Yawn widely